This Shamrock was not a Lucky Charm

 The luck of the Irish certainly did not work for the vehicle that immediately comes to mind when you think of automobiles made in Ireland.
-I’m referring, of course, to the DeLorean.
+That, of course, would be the DeLorean DMC-12.

-The ill-fated DeLorean car company was built in a factory on a plot of land where a faerie tree was said to have stood.
-It is bad luck to cut down a faerie tree or damage it in any way, and if you do, it is said you will never have a good night’s sleep.
+The ill-fated car company founded by John Z. DeLorean was built on a plot of land where a faerie tree was said to have stood.
+Legend has it that it is bad luck to cut down a faerie tree or damage it in any way, and if you do, it is said you will never have a good night’s sleep.
 Regadless, the tree was cut down at night by outside contractors to make way for the factory, and folklorists contend to this day this is the reason for DeLorean’s failure.
 I suspect the company owners alleged dodgy dealings might have had something to do with the automaker’s collapse, too.

-His vision was to build a four-seat, fibreglass convertible—which some think resembled a Studebaker Hawk from the rear and a T-Bird from the side—built on a 240-centimetre wheelbase and using an Austin A55 (Cambridge) running gear.
+Curtis’ vision was to build a five-passenger, fibreglass convertible—which some think resembled a Studebaker Hawk from the rear and a Ford Thunderbird from the side—built on a 240-centimeter wheelbase and using Austin A55 (Cambridge) running gear.

 Upon closer inspection, I had to agree with his description.

 Curtis had wild dreams of building 3000 cars in the first year of production, but his aspirations crashed faster than DeLorean’s did.
 It is believed that only eight production models were built, although some sources claim as many as 60 rolled out of Shamrock’s Irish factory.
 So where did they all go?
 Hard to say, because they’re as rare as a four-leaf clover.